deboonstra/satpt/README.md

 <!-- badges: end -->

-This *R* package identifies the saturation point of multinomial responses from a survey using standard errors of sample proportions
+This *R* package identifies the saturation point of multinomial responses from a survey using standard errors of sample proportions.

 ## Installation